johnbolling/full-stack-react-app/README.md

-# full-stack-react-app
+# Weather App
-A full stack React app.
+A simple weather app using React, Express, and PostgreSQL.